dj311/data-science-toolbox-2/research.md

 ## Cohen's Kappa Statistic

   - Used in <sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup> to evaluate metrics
+  - Page with pros, cons and links to papers with more detailed analysis: http://www.john-uebersax.com/stat/kappa.htm#procon

 Function of all elements in a [1.2](#orgbad24e6).